-The BMU funding programs related to electric mobility
+The BMWK funding programs related to electric mobility

 Electric vehicles make a significant contribution to climate protection: Not only can vehicles with electric propulsion contribute significantly to the reduction of transportation sector emissions but they also improve the integration of fluctuating renewable energies into the power grids by serving as an intelligent energy storage solution.
-The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) was quick to recognize the big potential of electric mobility in terms of environmental and climate policy.
+The Federal Ministry for Economic Affairs and Climate Action (BMWK) was quick to recognize the big potential of electric mobility in terms of environmental and climate policy.
 It has also recognized the need to support important German business sectors like the automotive industry in asserting their position in the global market place.